-The Rural Life Centre is a museum of village life founded by Madge and Henry Jackson in 1973.
+The Rural Life Centre is the home of Weyfest.
+It is a fascinating museum of village life, founded by Madge and Henry Jackson in 1973.
 Since that time it has grown to occupy ten acres of field and woodland and the collection of around 40,000 artefacts is now housed in purpose built and reconstructed historic rural buildings.The displays reflect the dramatic changes in country living during the years between 1800 and 1960.
 Many aspects of this life are shown

 in individual settings including:

 The social history of village life - home,

 The museum's main season is from April to October and includes a wide and varied programme of special events.

 Other collections housed at the Rural Life Centre include the Pohorely collection of carpentry tools, horticultural equipment from the Gibbs family, Anne Mallinson's Selborne village collection and the horse-drawn transport reserve collection from the Museum of English Rural Life at Reading.